 Here are my choices for The Best Websites To Learn About California:

-Number three is from McGraw-Hill, and is the online companion to a textbook called California Vistas: Our Golden State.
+McGraw-Hill has an online companion to a textbook called California Vistas: Our Golden State.
 You can go to different chapters using the menu on the upper right hand corner of the screen.
 It’s a pretty thorough site.

 The Los Angeles Times has an impressive photo section on their website.
 I’m adding their California Galleries to this list.